-No matter what kind of artist you are, chances are pencil drawing was the skill that helped you learn how to draw, and the one that kicked off your artistic journey.
+No matter what kind of artist you are, the chances are pencil drawing was the skill that helped you learn how to draw, and the one that kicked off your artistic journey.
 Throughout my career as a character designer and visual development artist, I've realised that having a strong respect and understanding of the process and fundamentals of drawing is essential to becoming a better artist.
 And what's more fundamental than pencil drawing?